gliu2k/HANA_APP/README.md

 ![alt text](/images/F0.png?raw=true)

 # Background
 E-commerce is becoming a trend and getting more and more popular in retail business.
 However, certain products, like shoes or clothes, still need the involvement of customer’s personal experience.
 Such generates a brand-new business concept called O2O, in terms of online-to-offline, which is a strategy to draw customers from the online channels to the physical stores.
-And, to access the online information, there are various approaches.
-Nowadays, the most popular and efficient way is through smart phone.
+And, to access online information, there are various approaches.
+Nowadays, the most popular and efficient way is through smart phones.
 In this article, I will demonstrate an application that achieves these two business models.

 # Business Case
 The O2O concept and mobile Apps can be adopted in many requirements of today’s business.
 For instance, in all walks of business, running campaign is the common way to promote products.
 Today, one of the most efficient, or cheapest, methods to launch a campaign is through social media, email or SMS.
-Let’s suppose a fashion footwear company wants to put a new product into market.
-It publishes an advertisement on the social media, sending the message to the targeted customers.
-People who see the information in their phone may want to go to the store and pick a fitted pair immediately.
-Usually, they prefer to go to those stores that have the sufficient goods on the shelf and are closest to where they are.
+Let’s suppose a fashion footwear company wants to put a new product onto the market.
+It publishes an advertisement on social media, sending the message to the targeted customers.
+People who see the information on their phone may want to go to the store and pick a fitted pair immediately.
+Usually, they prefer to go to those stores that have sufficient goods on the shelf and are closest to where they are.
-To meet the needs, it requires the application should have two features, real-time data handling and mobility support.
-And, the solution of using SAP HANA and SAPUI5 is the perfect match.
+To meet the needs, the application should have two features, real-time data handling and mobility support.
+And the solution of using SAP HANA and SAPUI5 is the perfect match.
 In the combination of in-memory technology and column-oriented storage, applications powered by SAP HANA platform can provide an instant response to any request.
-And, if developed in SAPUI5, new Apps can run on all the UI5-compatible browsers across different devices with the similar user experiences.
+And, if developed in SAPUI5, new Apps can run on all the UI5-compatible browsers across different devices with similar user experiences.
 Thus, in the following chapters, I will show you how to take advantage of the features of these two SAP products and give a step-by-step instruction about the implementation of the application.

 # Key Technologies
-This article is for the readers who are expected to have the basic knowledge of SAP BW and HANA products.
+This article is for the readers who are expected to have basic knowledge of SAP BW and HANA products.
 To better understand the technologies to be covered, I will give a brief introduction, explaining their roles and how they are to be applied.

 <ins>**SAP PI**</ins>

 SAP PI is an SAP product which is widely used as the data exchange hub between SAP and non-SAP systems.
-In retail business, SAP PI usually plays a critical role of connecting SAP system to the external system, like POS device.
-In this case, as soon as the business transaction data get into the POS system, they will be posted to PI and then immediately transmitted to SAP BW system through Web Service.
+In retail business, SAP PI usually plays a critical role in connecting SAP system to the external system, like POS device.
+In this case, as soon as the business transaction data gets into the POS system, they will be posted to PI and then immediately transmitted to SAP BW system through Web Service.
 The whole process happens in Real-Time.

 <ins>**BW-on-HANA**</ins>

 SAP BW is still the primary business warehouse system used in most SAP landscapes.
 Today more and more customers start to migrate the BW system to HANA Database.
-Within BW powered by HANA, we are able to not only continue using the BW objects, like InfoObject and DSO and but start exploring the HANA’s new characteristics, like in-memory data processing and agile data modelling.
+Within BW powered by HANA, we can not only continue using the BW objects, like InfoObject and DSO and but start exploring the HANA’s new characteristics, like in-memory data processing and agile data modelling.
 Just as other databases, HANA supports functions, stored procedures and SQL(Script) operations.
-In additions, it boarded a lot of excited new technologies as detailed below.
+In addition, it includes a lot of excited new technologies as detailed below.

 <ins>**HANA Spatial Functions**</ins>